halil-tosun/azerbaijan-dairy-postconflict-recovery/docs/REPRODUCIBILITY_CHECKLIST.md

 # REPRODUCIBILITY_CHECKLIST

 ## Study
-**Understanding Post-conflict Agricultural Systems Recovery: An Integrated Efficiency, Productivity and Policy Analysis of Azerbaijan's Dairy Sector**
+**Technical Efficiency, Productivity Growth, and the Effects of Territorial Reintegration: Evidence from Azerbaijan's Dairy Sector, 2000–2024**

 ---